-Term Definition -Т- table A data structure that is comprised of a series of columns and rows.
-TAFS Treasury Appropriation Fund Symbol.
-The components of a TAS-allocation agency, agency, main account, period of availability and availability type-that directly correspond to an appropriations account established by Congress. tangible Possessing physicality; perceivable to the sense of touch. tangible asset A tangible resource that, because of its nature and value, is capitalized. tangible betterment A capitalized tangible betterment.
+Term Definition -Т- table A data structure that is comprised of a series of columns and rows. tangible Possessing physicality; perceivable to the sense of touch. tangible asset A tangible resource that, because of its nature and value, is capitalized. tangible betterment A capitalized tangible betterment.
 An enhancement made to a tangible asset that cannot be categorized as a building improvement, land improvement or leasehold improvement.
 An example of a tangible betterment would be a material, substantial upgrade to a piece of machinery that increases the machine's usefulness or extends its useful life. tangible resource A tangible resource is a resource that has a physical substance and has a useful life that extends beyond a single fiscal year.
 Depending upon its nature and value, a tangible resource is treated, for accounting purposes, either as an expensed tangible or as a tangible asset.
 TAS Treasury Account Symbol.
 A code, originating with the OMB, that identifies Federal funding sources.
-It is comprised of a two-character agency code, the four-character account code, and if applicable, the three-character sub-account code.
-The account identification codes assigned by Treasury to individual appropriation, receipt, or other fund accounts. task In AFIS, the task and sub-task elements are used to represent the OSPB Statewide Master List of Government Programs and Sub-Programs. taxable income Salary and other amounts paid directly or on behalf of an individual that are subject to Federal and State income tax, and Federal and State employment taxes. taxi, commuter bus, The actual reasonable cost of fares for these and other types of and airport limousine expense transportation taken by the traveler between: 1) the traveler's home and airport or station; 2) the airport or station and the traveler's temporary lodging, 3) the traveler's temporary lodging and the location of a business meeting, conference, or temporary duty post, and 4) the lodging or temporary post, to a location for meals, if meals are not available within a reasonable distance of the lodging facility or duty post.
+It is comprised of a two-character agency code, the four-character account code, and if applicable, the three-character sub-account code. task In AFIS, the task and sub-task elements are used to represent the OSPB Statewide Master List of Government Programs and Sub-Programs. taxable income Salary and other amounts paid directly or on behalf of an individual that are subject to Federal and State income tax, and Federal and State employment taxes. taxi, commuter bus, and airport limousine expense The actual reasonable cost of fares for these and other types of transportation taken by the traveler between: 1) the traveler's home and airport or station; 2) the airport or station and the traveler's temporary lodging, 3) the traveler's temporary lodging and the location of a business meeting, conference, or temporary duty post, and 4) the lodging or temporary post, to a location for meals, if meals are not available within a reasonable distance of the lodging facility or duty post.